vinnyroca/CodeandMediaArt/docs/04_repeat.md

 ---

 Next, we can iterate on that for loop using another for loop.
-We also next to replace the y coordinate postion of our square with the value of `y`.
+We also need to replace the y coordinate postion of our square with the value of `y`.
 This will draw our same row of squares at different heights across our canvas.

 ```js
 function setup() {